Are you ready to get down with some super interesting fun facts about hair?

 66. The scientific term for grey hair is canities.

 67. The first hair dye was invented in 1907 by French chemist Eugene Schueller, and it was called Aureole.

 68. If a man never shaved his beard, it would grow to over 30 feet in a lifetime.

-69. Many store-bought hair colors contain random metallic salts.
-These salts accumulate on the hair shaft and can cause breakage or severe discoloration if colored or permed by a professional hairstylist.
+69. Many store-bought hair colors contain metallic salts that accumulate on the hair shaft.
+They can cause breakage or severe discoloration if later colored or permed by a professional hairstylist.

 71. On average, women’s hair is half the diameter of men’s hair.